cbl-dart/cbl-dart/packages/cbl/README.md

 Please make sure to update tests as appropriate.

-Read the [contributor guide] to get started developing.
+Read [CONTRIBUTING] to get started developing.

 # Disclaimer

 > **Warning:** This is not an official Couchbase product.

-[contributor guide]: ../../docs/CONTRIBUTOR_GUIDE.md
+[CONTRIBUTING]: ../../CONTRIBUTING.md